Camp News

 Turn Off the Screens at Frogbridge Day Camp

-After an abnormal year filled with screen time as a result of remote learning, put the phones, laptops, and tablets away and sign your kids up for a summer at Frogbridge Day Camp!
+Put the phones, laptops, and tablets away and sign your kids up for a summer at Frogbridge Day Camp!
 Across our 86 acres, campers can enjoy various outdoor activities like fishing, archery, and swimming.

 Five Activities to Do with Your Kids During Christmas Break